-AMP has determined that each of its power purchase and power sales contracts that meets the definition of a derivative instrument qualifies to be accounted for as normal purchases and normal sales.
+AMP has determined that each of its power purchase and power sales contracts and each of its natural gas supply arrangements that meet the definition of a derivative instrument qualifies to be accounted for as normal purchases and normal sales.

 AMP holds firm transmission rights ("FTRs") with the PJM Interconnection and the Midwest ISO, regional transmission organizations, that do not qualify to be accounted for as normal purchases and normal sales and have been included in prepaid and other assets on the consolidated balance sheet at their estimated fair value.
-The fair value of FTRs was (\$38,458) and (\$21,263) at December 31, 2010 and 2009, respectively.
-A corresponding regulatory asset has been recorded for this unrealized loss.
+The fair value of FTRs was \$132,232 and (\$38,458) at December 31, 2011 and 2010, respectively.
+A corresponding regulatory liability (asset) has been recorded for this unrealized gain (loss).
 The impact of utilizing FTRs is included in the transmission cost of purchased power.